 canning freezer jars in the refrigerator to use whenever I need a quick

 low calorie healthy snack.

 Just let the frozen fruit set at room temperature for awhile.

-Use this fruit mixture to top breakfast pancakes or waffles.
+Use this fruit mixture to top Buttermilk Pancakes or waffles.

 Add other ingredients to bowl and toss gently.

 Chill if desired and serve.

 Fruit salads layered in a clear glass bowl or a bowl made with the scooped out rind of a fresh watermelon, cantaloupe, etc. makes a beautiful presentation for your table.